-- 1. A weighted grade point average (GPA) is calculated across all parts of the examination which are assessed on a ten-point rating scale.
+- 1. A weighted grade point average (GPA) is calculated across all parts of the examination which are assessed on a ten-point rating scale with the exception of the electives courses.
 Scores will be weighted according to the number of course credits (see also article 3.6 of the EER). - 2.
 An insufficient grade can be included in the GPA. - 3.
 On a provisional transcript, an exam that has not been taken will not be included in the GPA.
 In that case, the number of credits obtained will be reported in relation to the number of credits that could have been obtained in the form of a progress rate. - 4.
 On a final transcript, a GPA will only be registered when at least 120 credits have been obtained for courses/modules as stated in paragraph 1.

-Article 8 Degree Completion Cum Laude
+Article 8 Degree Completion With Distinction

-Degree completion Cum Laude is attached to the examination of the Master in Forensic Psychology, if each of the following requirements has been met:
+Degree completion "With Distinction" is attached to the Research Master's examination, if each of the following requirements has been met:

 - a.
-A weighted grade point average (GPA) of at least 8.50 for all parts of the master's examination that are assessed on a ten-point scale.
-Furthermore, all exams must be passed on the first attempt.
+A weighted grade point average (GPA) of at least 8.50 for all parts of the Research Master's examination that are assessed on a ten-point scale with the exception of elective courses (see article 5.5 sub g R&R).
+Furthermore, all assessments must be passed on the first attempt.
 An NG will not be considered as a first attempt; - b.
-Weighting of course grades occurs according to the credits obtained in each course (see also article 3.6) - c.
-A score of at least 8.0 for the master's thesis. - d.
-All courses/modules (except the internship) need to be passed within two years after the student started the Master in Forensic Psychology.
+Weighting of course grades occurs according to the credits obtained in each course (see also article 3.6 EER). - c.
+Master's thesis: a score of at least 8.0 or, where applicable, the proportional average of the scores for the master's thesis and the minor's thesis is at least 8.0. - d.
+In the calculation of the overall GPA, thesis grades are weighted as follows: the master's thesis is equivalent to 14 credits; for students writing both a master's and a minor's thesis, the master's thesis is equivalent to 10 credits and the minor's thesis to 4 credits. - e.
+All courses/modules (except the internship) need to be passed within two years after the student started the Research Master's programme.
 The Board of Examiners can, in exceptional circumstances, deviate from this.
 A student whom the Board of Examiners has found guilty of fraudulent acts within the meaning of Article 14 and therefore had a test result declared invalid shall not be eligible for the attribution of Distinction.